-Alicia is a first year PhD student researching bioprinting technology and the creation of a smart syringe.
+Alicia is a second year PhD student researching bioprinting technology and the creation of a smart syringe.

 Evaluation of a Polyurethane Platform for Delivery of Nanohydroxyapatite and Decellularized Bone Particles in a Porous Three-Dimensional Scaffold.
 Co-author.
 ACS Applied Bio Materials 2019 2 (5), 1815-1829.
 DOI: 10.1021/acsabm.8b00670.

 - Matavosian A; Steiner R; Madhu D; Stephenson S; Masi T; Alghazali KM; Biris AS; Anderson DE; Crouch DL.
 Muscle Response to Novel Biomimetic Scaffolds for Sciatic Nerve Regeneration.
 BMES Annual Conference, Philadelphia, PA (2019).